-Cycling, as a pastime and sport, begin to really evolve in the late 1800’s.
+Cycling, as a pastime and sport, began to really evolve in the late 1800’s.
 Otley has always had a very close association with the bicycle.
 With Otley’s geographical location being 10 – 12 miles from the large conurbations of Leeds and Bradford and on the edge of the Yorkshire Dales it is naturally located to be a cycling town.
 The first cycle club in Otley dates back to 1890 with the formation of Otley Road Club.

-Like all early cycling clubs the basis of this first Otley cycling club was the social side.
+Like all early cycling clubs, the basis of this first Otley cycling club was the social side.
 At this time organised sport was very limited.
-However Otley Road Club staged the first ever running of Otley Cycle Club’s now summer weekly time trial (known as the Triangle) way back in 1892.
+However, Otley Road Club staged the first ever running of Otley Cycle Club’s now summer weekly time trial (known as the Triangle) way back in 1892.
 The 12.5 miles was won by Harry Fieldhouse riding the first pneumatic tyred machine.

 Perhaps due to the lack of competition or even the development of other clubs by 1909 Otley Road Club had evolved into a purely social institution and disbanded as a cycle club.

 In 1924 another cycle club evolved in Otley called Otley Cycling Club with Mr Tom Edmunson elected as president.
-This club lasted only a few years and due to a financial setback it had to disbanded.
+This club lasted only a few years and due to a financial setback, it had to disbanded.
 From this club the current club evolved and was renamed Otley Cycle Club.

 Otley Cycle Club timeline

-In 1928 Sept First time trial a 12 hour won by T Mawson 191.5 miles.
+In September 1928, first 12-hour time trial won by T Mawson with a ride of 191.5 miles.

-1929 November Hill Climb on Norwood Hill won by H Stokes 5.26, 2nd H. Austin 7.52, 3rd N Webb 7.55 First club dinner.
+In November 1929, the Hill Climb on Norwood Hill was won by H Stokes 5.26, 2nd H. Austin 7.52, 3rd N Webb 7.55 and the first club dinner was held.

-1930 First 25 TT on the Triangle (twice around the 12.5 mile circuit) won by K. Hudson 1h 14mins 16s.
+In 1930 we saw the first 25 TT on the Triangle (twice around the 12.5 mile circuit) won by K. Hudson 1h 14mins 16s.

-1933 – G Spencer of Hemsworth Wheelers wins the Open 25 mile handicap event.
+1933 G Spencer of Hemsworth Wheelers wins the Open 25 mile handicap event.

-1945 Otley’s top roadmen pictured on 8 April 1945 – Dennis Wilson, Philip Whitehurst & Stanley Thorpe
+1945 Otley’s top roadmen pictured on 8 April 1945 – Dennis Wilson, Philip Whitehurst & Stanley Thorpe.

-1950 The club rented it’s first clubroom on the top floor of the Old Model Lodging House on Bondgate.
+1950 The club rented its first clubroom on the top floor of the Old Model Lodging House on Bondgate.

-Post war Philip Whitehead broke most of club records including in 1956 12 hour 251.495 miles.
+Post war Philip Whitehead broke most of club records including in 1956 the 12 hour with a ride of 251.5 miles.

 1960 Clubroom subjected to demolition order.

-1963 Club members pictured outside Otley Station in November 1963.
+Club members pictured outside Otley Station in November 1963.

 1973 Otley Cycle Club promoted the first professional Road Race in & around the town.
 John Churchman won the British Cycle Touring competition.

-1977 50th year club dinner at the Parkway hotel.
+1977 50th year club dinner at The Parkway hotel.

-1980 Club presented C A Rhodes trophy for contribution to Yorkshire cycling.
+1980 Club presented C A Rhodes trophy for contribution to Yorkshire Cycling.

 Women & Otley Cycle Club

 In 1896 Susan B. Anthony said that “the bicycle has done more for the emancipation of women than anything else in the world.”
-Otley Cycle Club has always promoted female cycling;
+Otley Cycle Club has always promoted female cycling:

-1935 Club promoted first open 25 mile for women in Northern England.
+1935, Club promoted first open 25 mile for women in Northern England.

-1967 Sept Otley Cycle Club staged the now infamous 12 hour competition where Beryl Burton broke the 12 hour men’s record setting 277.25 miles.
+1967, Otley Cycle Club staged the now infamous 12 hour competition where Beryl Burton broke the 12 hour men’s record setting 277.25 miles.
 Reportedly Beryl caught and passed the then male record holder Mike McNamara and offered him a liquorice allsort.
 In her book, Burton recalled the sympathy she felt as she approached him: “Poor Mac… his glory, richly deserved, was going to be overshadowed by a woman.”